junxit/us-congress-bills-114/metadata.md

 - 2016-02-09 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-417.
 - 2016-02-09 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-417.
 - 2016-02-09 — The title of the measure was amended.
 Agreed to without objection.
+- 2016-02-10 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.